-We see more and more children who struggle with staying focused on homework, who battle parents to always take the easy path and seem to lack the ability to sustain effort in any arena (except perhaps video games).
-They generally seek a path where the results come quick and easy, and are unwilling to sustain effort on the more valued skills and strengths that must be developed over time.
+We see more and more children who struggle with staying focused on homework, who battle parents to always take the easy path, and seem to lack the ability to sustain effort in any arena (except perhaps video games).
+They generally seek a path where the results come quick and easy and are unwilling to sustain effort on the more valued skills and strengths that must be developed over time.

-For many parents, they wonder where they went wrong, and are confused about what to do next.
+Many parents, they wonder where they went wrong, and are confused about what to do next.
 Some become hopeless, and simply stop trying.

 Why This Is a Failure of Self-Discipline!